sts10/csafe/readme.markdown

 ## Why is the compound-safety of a passphrase word list notable?

 Let's say we're using the word list described above, which has "under", "dog" and "underdog" in it.
 A user might randomly get "under" and "dog" in a row, for example in the six-word passphrase "crueltyfrailunderdogcyclingapostle".
 The user might assume they had six words worth of entropy.
 But really, an attacker brute forcing their way through five-word passphrases would eventually crack the passphrase.
-We can call this event "a compounding".

 Likewise if we got the 6-word phrase "divingpaperboyhoodemployeepastelgravity", an attacker running through six-word combinations would have two chances of guessing "paperboyhood" rather than one.